 [Section 54 amended: No. 55 of 2004 s.
 1044.]

+54B.
+Jurisdiction of Tribunal under Strata Titles Act 1985

+Section 54 does not derogate from the jurisdiction of the Tribunal under the Strata Titles Act 1985 in respect of a retirement village that is also a strata titles scheme.

+[Section 54B inserted: No. 30 of 2018 s.
+184.]

 55. Applications to SAT in relation to residence contracts

 (1) If a dispute arises between the parties to a residence contract as to the residence contract’s compliance with a requirement of regulations made for the purposes of section 14A(1) —